 St. Paul’s Anglican Church has a long history of worshipping through music.
 Searching old parish records will always turn up either mention or photos (or both) of the Church Choir.

 Music is chosen to reflect the readings of the day, and is an eclectic mix of traditional and modern hymns, mostly found in the current hymn book, Common Praise.
 Anthems come from a variety of sources.
-While the pipe organ is the primary instrument, use is also made of the grand piano, as well as flute and French Horn.
-The Choir is always seeking to welcome new members.
+While the pipe organ is the primary instrument, use is also made of the grand piano.
+The choir is always seeking to welcome new members.
 If you are interested, please contact the church office.

 Our Pipe Organ

-The pipe organ in St. Paul’s was installed in 1942 and, over seventy years later, continues to provide solid, colourful leadership for the congregational and choral singing.
+The pipe organ in St. Paul’s was installed in 1942 and, over eighty years later, continues to provide solid, colourful leadership for the congregational and choral singing.
 It is a small instrument ideally suited to the space, and is one of many such organs built by Casavant Frères of St. Hyacinthe, Québec in the years immediately before and during the Second World War at a time when few churches could afford to purchase larger instruments.